MrTheHill/Mystery-Maze/README.md

 |[ ]| - Wall, this will block your path

-|   | - Corridor, you can pass through here

 | K | - Key, collect all of these to unlock the door

 |[L]| - Locked door, requires all the keys to open